kanishka-linux/kawaii-player/README.md

 Once Torrent streaming will start, a progress bar will appear to the right side, which will show basic information about torrent.
 If user will click on this progress bar then they will get controls for stopping torrent and for setting upload/download speed.

-If torrent contains multiple files then users can enqueue the desired files by selecting appropriate entry in Playlist column and pressing 'key q'.
+If torrent contains multiple files then users can enqueue the desired files by selecting appropriate entry in Playlist column and pressing 'key ctrl+q'.

-Note: Key 'q' used on playing video will quit the playing instance, and the same key 'q' used on playlist column will queue the item.

 **Using Web Interface for managing and accessing Torrent Streaming server remotely:**

 ![kawaii-player](/Images/Web.png)

-(Old Web interface showing running of three torrents fetched from **archive.org**.
+(**Old Web interface** showing running of three torrents fetched from **archive.org**.
 One of them being played directly in the browser.
 It means users can send some torrent http/magnet link from browser to the server, which will be then streamed back to the user)

 First, set up ip address and port properly for both media server and torrent streaming in *'other_options.txt'* and *'torrent_config.txt'* files (Make sure that port number is different in both the files.
 By default media server port is 9001 and that of torrent streaming server is 8001).
 Then start media server and open web interface.
 In web ui, user will find a text box for searching media within the server.
 This *search box* can be used for controlling torrent streaming on the media server with the help of text commands.
 Following are the list of commands which can be used for controlling behaviour of torrent: